AnushaAshokReddy/trial.github.io/index.md

 }
 ```
 -------------------------------

-//
+An example is explained in the below section -
-An example is explained in the section <a href="#Example_Custom_Algorithm">'PLease refer this section to understand 'How to build a LearningAPI algorithm?'</a>
+<a href="#Example_Custom_Algorithm">'PLease refer this section to understand 'How to build a LearningAPI algorithm?'</a>

 -------------------------------